Articles in this section

 What are the tax benefits of an SMSF?

-• Concessional super contributions, such as super guarantee contributions, are taxed at just 15%.
+• Concessional superannuation contributions, such as Super Guarantee contributions, are generally taxed at a concessional rate of 15%.

-• Your SMSF’s investment income is generally taxed at a maximum rate of 15%, while capital gains are taxed at a maximum of 10% where assets have been held for 12 months or more.
+• Investment income earned within an SMSF is typically taxed at a maximum rate of 15%, while capital gains on assets held for 12 months or more may be taxed at an effective maximum rate of 10%.

-• Once you have retired and started receiving a superannuation pension, your fund will generally pay no tax on income generated by your pension account up to the Transfer Balance Cap of $1.6 million.
-That means you will pay no tax on your investment income or capital gains, and no tax on your pension payments (assuming you are over the age of 60).
-If your pension account has invested in direct shares, you may even receive a tax refund for franking credits.
+• Once you have retired and commenced a superannuation pension, investment income generated by your pension account is generally tax‑free, up to the Transfer Balance Cap (currently $1.6 million).
+This means no tax is usually payable on investment income, capital gains, or pension payments (provided you are aged 60 or over).
+Where pension assets are invested in Australian shares, the fund may also be eligible to receive franking credit refunds.

 Was this article helpful?